Blogs » How Mobile Apps Can Help Reduce Patient Waiting Time

 How to Reduce Patient Waiting Time through Mobile Apps

-There are more than 250 million Americans with smartphones.
-Physicians, hospitals, and any healthcare providers must take advantage of mobile apps for reducing patient waiting time.
-There are patient mobile apps such as wait time apps and mobile queue apps designed to help improve the patient experience.
-This is the best time to have a mobile app developed that sends real-time updates to patients.
+There are now more than 250 million Americans with smartphones.
+Physicians, hospitals, and healthcare providers must take advantage of mobile apps to reduce patient waiting time and improve satisfaction.
+Mobile apps, such as wait time apps and mobile queue apps, are designed to enhance the patient experience with real-time updates and notifications.
+This is the best time to consider developing a mobile app that keeps patients informed throughout their care journey.

-Improve Wait Times at Doctor’s Offices using Software
+Mobile App Features to Improve Wait Times at Clinics & Doctors’ Offices

-Patients will turn out grumpy and some would post negative comments on doctor review sites that may put off future patients.
-Also, 70% of surveyed patients agreed that a doctor’s apology for appointment delays may help relieve the tension and 80% said that the frustration could be eased if they were told in advance how long they would have to wait.
+Patients who wait too long may leave frustrated, and some may post negative reviews that discourage future patients.
+70% of surveyed patients agreed that a doctor’s apology for delays can help ease frustration, while 80% said frustration is reduced when they’re informed in advance how long they’ll have to wait.

-Here are some of the ways how you can use technology, specifically mobile apps features, to cut the patient waiting time in doctor clinics or offices:
+Here are some of the ways you can use technology, specifically mobile app feature,s to reduce patient waiting time in clinics and doctors’ offices:

 1. Gather patient health information before the scheduled appointment

-Traditionally, the clinic staff will get the insurance information and patient history during the day of the appointment.
+Traditionally, clinic staff collect insurance information and patient history on the day of the appointment.
 But these days, you can have a mobile app feature that allows patients to fill out the form and have their paperwork ready prior to the appointment date.
 By eliminating the data gathering process, you can slash a few minutes off the patient’s time to wait and stay in the clinic.

 2. Use a mobile queue solution